Have you ever found yourself scratching your head wishing there was a simpler way to move your WordPress menus from one site to another?

 After done with the necessary edits, click on the “Submit” button and you will see a success pop-up message.

 Viewing Imported Menus

 Once your export/import menu is done, you will now have to check whether the imported menus are in the desired place or not.
 On the admin dashboard, go to Appearances > Menus.
 Here, you can see the associated pages that have been imported with the menus.

 You can also check the new pages from the “Pages” option on the admin dashboard sidebar.
 Once the import is successful, you can make the necessary edits as per your requirements.

-That’s how you can successfully export/import menu on your WordPress website.
-Whether it’s for migration or for backup, there are plenty of reasons why you might need an export/import menu option in your WordPress.
+That’s how you can successfully export/import the menu on your WordPress website.
+Whether it’s for migration or backup, there are plenty of reasons why you might need an export/import menu option in your WordPress.

 We hope this article has helped you to export/import the menu into your new WordPress website.
 This was a detailed guide but if you have any issues while exporting or importing menus or pages, you can hire WordPress engineers from JustHyre.